 Why Brenau Music

-• You’ll have opportunities to perform in as many as four music ensembles starting in your first semester
+• Have the opportunity to perform in as many as four music ensembles, starting in your first semester

 Amelia Latham